Learn About Third-Party Assisted Reproduction & Surrogacy Law in Texas

 Texas is an extremely surrogacy friendly state in which to pursue your journey.
 Texas surrogacy laws provide a clear framework for intended parents, surrogates, and donors to engage in surrogacy arrangements with confidence.

-Texas Surrogacy at a Glance
+Texas Surrogacy Laws at a Glance

 Compensated SurrogacyAllowed